athomasoriginal/com.betweentwoparens/src/posts/000-deploy-clojureScript-to-github-pages.md

 With this in mind, let's start coding.

 ::: note
 The rest of this article assumes that you have a Github account.
 If you don't, no worries.
 Take a moment and [create one for free] or just sit back and enjoy the read.
 For those who want to adventure with me, go through Github's official [Github Pages Quickstart] for projects and follow it exactly.
-Note that throughout this post I will have footnotes referencing my live [demo project] which has each step mirrored by its corresponding [commit].
+Note that throughout this post I will have footnotes referencing [my demo project] which has each step mirrored by its corresponding [commit].
 Please lean on them if you feel lost at any point.
 :::

 Let's start by getting Clojure setup on your local machine.
 To do this, visit the [ClojureScript Quickstart](https://clojurescript.org/guides/quick-start) and follow the instructions there.